franknoirot/franknoirot.co/posts/jamstack-social-media.md

 There is a cool added benefit of piggybacking off of an existing CMS to accomplish this kind of pseudo social media platform.
 The site editors and moderators still have full control of the artists' pages as relatively easy-to-edit CMS entries.
 This means that if an artist is having trouble with the site or with some element of their profile, editors have a fallback of going into the CMS to make changes without me having to build some entire editor interface from the ground up, which I find so commonly in platforms with user profiles.
 Need to block a profile for some reported abuse?
 Delete the CMS and Auth0 entry, or just unpublish until the issue is resolved.
 Profiles are on the same level as Landing Pages and Events, and use the same interface to edit them, all without me doing any extra development.

-As a side note, my day job has taken up a lot of the time and energy I have to work on this project so if you're a developer or dev-curious person, especially a BIPOC, female, or gender-non-conforming person, looking to learn development and volunteer with an organization please hit me up!
+As a side note, my day job has taken up a lot of the time and energy I have to work on this project so if you're a developer or dev-curious person, especially a BIPOC, female, and/or gender-nonconforming person, looking to learn development and volunteer with an organization please hit me up!
 I'm happy to teach someone the ropes and be there to collaborate on coding.

 ## Open Issues